 - Conducted stand-alone market-entry projects for clients examining the risks of entering new jurisdictions, particularly in “frontier markets,” where access to information is low and the risks potentially high.

-- Designed screening programmes for UK-based corporations reviewing internal risk management procedures surrounding customers, suppliers, and other third parties.
+- Designed screening programs for UK-based corporations reviewing internal risk management procedures surrounding customers, suppliers, and other third parties.

 - Identified potential FCPA/UK Bribery Act violations in the European subsidiary of a U.S.-based energy company, which led to providing investigative support during the disclosure process to the Department of Justice (DOJ).